-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if Major Comment staff complement at high-power reactor facilities unless excluded based on the results of the risk-informed analysis iv. any other positions identified via the risk-informed analysis performed by the licensee Licensees shall list all safety-sensitive positions in their governing documents.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification 1 Impact on Industry, if major comment shall document the treatment of certified staff on temporary assignments in their governing documents."
+14. .
+4.1 Identification of safety-sensitive positions: Licensees shall identify safety-sensitive positions through a documented, risk- informed analysis.
+Safety-sensitive positions shall include: 1.certified workers 2.the following security personnel: nuclear security officers, onsite nuclear response force (NRF) members, and designated non-NRF personnel 3.positions that are part of the minimum staff complement at high-power reactor facilities unless excluded based on the results of the risk-informed analysis 4.any other positions identified via the risk- informed analysis performed by the licensee Licensees shall list all safety-sensitive positions in their governing documents.
 Staffing levels shall be sufficient to ensure that training activities, sickness, vacation or staff turnover do not lead to non-compliance with limits on hours of work and recovery periods.
-Guidance The risk-informed analysis to identify workers who fill safety-sensitive positions should consider risks related to the following: tasks of the worker during normal and emergency operating conditions nature of equipment and material that the worker handles or could handle actions assigned to the workgroup that could directly cause or contribute to a significant incident or could result in an inadequate response to a significant incident unnecessary and onerous if they are not "in the role".
-Delete specific reference to 1) Certified workers as a separate case, as the requirement is already captured within 3) for most cases (ANO's, CRSS's, Shift Managers on duty "in the role") and will be captured by 4) for the one remaining case (Senior Health Physicists).
-(Alternatively, the duty SHP could be specifically identified - not all SHPs at once however.)
-The "shall" statement "Safety- sensitive positions shall include:" is too sweeping, and allows for no graded approach or risk-informed analysis.
-As an example, some members of minimum shift complement (e.g., the Shift Advisor Technical, the Shift Resource Coordinator, members of the off-site survey team) may, applied to other positions within the minimum shift complement.
+Guidance The risk-informed analysis to identify workers who fill safety-sensitive positions should consider risks related to the following: •tasks of the worker during normal and The problem with this section is that it requires the same limits for all certified staff whether they are working "in the role" (e.g., in the control room) or not.
+For example, the fact that the person has a certificate doesn't mean that they are performing their certified role at all times, and thus the tighter restrictions are unnecessary and onerous if they are not "in the role".
+Delete specific reference to 1) Certified workers as a separate case, as the requirement is already captured within 3) for most cases (ANO's, CRSS's, Shift Managers on duty "in the role") and will be captured by 4) for the one remaining case (Senior Health Physicists.
+(Alternatively, the duty SHP could be specifically identified - not all SHPs at once however).
+The "shall" statement "Safety-sensitive positions shall include:" is too sweeping, and allows for no graded approach or risk-informed analysis.
+As an example, some members of minimum shift complement MAJOR If the change for certified staff is not made, there is an unnecessary (not safety benefit) burden and restriction on certified staff assigned to other duties, where they are not in a safety sensitive role for that period of time.
+If the change to allow analysis is not made, unduly burdensome (without safety benefit) restrictions may be applied to other positions within the minimum shift complement.